VirtoCommerce/vc-platform/docs/release-information/update-to-version-3-200/update-platform-and-modules-to-3-200.md

 ## Developer Experience
 Make sure both [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) and [Visual studio 2022](https://visualstudio.microsoft.com/vs/) have been installed to your environment.

-### Updating Extended VC Module Dependencies
-The vc-build tool may come in especially handy when updating the dependencies within your module.
-You can find the details [here](https://github.com/VirtoCommerce/vc-build#update).

 ## List of Releases
 | # | Name | Link |
 | --- | --- | --- |